tgross35/RFL-patch-registry/README.md

 - Help get Rust support working and tested on more platforms.
 - Write about RFL.
 Tutorials and good documentation help lower the barrier to entry.

+See <https://rust-for-linux.com/contributing> for some more complete information and other ideas.